loafey/master-thesis/Proposal/Proposal/2. Goals.typ

 When representing more complicated data types such as different types of trees or list in functional programming, they are almost always implemented using recursive data types.
 In theory this is fine, but in practice it leads to overhead, such as pointer indirection and cache locality.
-Due to this we will also investigate adding statically or dynamically sized contiguous data structures, such as arrays or vectors.
+As such, we will investigate adding statically or dynamically sized contiguous data structures, such as arrays or vectors.

 === Laziness
 Laziness, or commonly referred to as call-by-name, means that values and